MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/acpi/winacpi-osi.md

 A string defined by and for each operating system.
 For example:

-    "Windows 2013" for Windows 8.1 and Windows Server® 2012 R2
+- "Windows 2013" for Windows 8.1 and Windows Server 2012 R2

-    "Windows 2012" for Windows 8 and Windows Server® 2012
+- "Windows 2012" for Windows 8 and Windows Server 2012

-    "Windows 2009" for Windows 7 and Windows Server® 2008 R2
+- "Windows 2009" for Windows 7 and Windows Server 2008 R2

-    "Windows 2001" for Windows XP
+- "Windows 2001" for Windows XP

-    "Windows 2001.1" for Windows Server 2003
+- "Windows 2001.1" for Windows Server 2003

 ### Return Value

+Return values are as follows:

-    0x00000000 if the operating system does not support the version in the argument.
+- 0x00000000 if the operating system does not support the version in the argument.

-    0xFFFFFFFF if the operating system does support the version in the argument.
+- 0xFFFFFFFF if the operating system does support the version in the argument.

 ## \_OSI Argument Details for Windows